ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 > [!warning]
 >
-> Pay attention to the format of your audio file.
-It must be in **wav** format and **mono** channel.
+> Please be careful with the format of your audio file.
+Only **wav** format and **mono** channel are supported by Voxist models.
 >

 - Audio:

-In the following cURL query, we gonna use the following audio file: [audio-sample-en.wav](https://github.com/ovh/ai-training-examples/blob/main/partners-ecosystem/voxist/audios/audio-sample-en.wav).
+In the following cURL query, we will use the following audio file: [audio-sample-en.wav](https://github.com/ovh/ai-training-examples/blob/main/partners-ecosystem/voxist/audios/audio-sample-en.wav).

 - cURL query: